punjanis/punjanis.com/README.txt

-My persinal website, punjanis.com, created with the help of HTML5Up, and tweaked to my liking by me :)
+My personal website, punjanis.com, created with the help of HTML5Up, and tweaked to my liking by me :)